- Bachelor of Exercise Science

 - Graduate Certificate in Health Research

-- Graduate Certificate in Medical Education
+- Graduate Certificate in Medical and Health Leadership

 - Graduate Certificate in Mental Health Nursing